AbbieNgXinYi/Istor-a/README.md

 # Istor-a
 ### Project Introduction
-Title : The Great Diamond Heist
+Title : Stealing The Diamond

 ![Alt text](henrystdsb/henrystd.jpg)

-* Welcome to the mesmerising world of "henry stickmin" an immersive and exhilarating gaming experience.
+* Welcome to the mesmerising world of "Henry Stickmin" an immersive and exhilarating gaming experience.
 The game is filled with many different possibilities, weapons, and unforgettable adventures.
-In this epic journey, you will play as henry stickmin, the main character conquering formidable challenges to steal The Great Diamond.
+In this epic journey, you will play as Henry , the main character conquering formidable challenges to steal The Great Diamond.

 # Objective: